Innocentem non condemnari (an innocent person should not be condemned).

 "Considering the child that can only be imagined as a reality that should have been"

-"Yesterday I committed this act, and today a child is not here.
+"Yesterday, I committed this act.
+Today, a child is not here.
 I have already tried to imagine this child.
 I have wondered what he would have looked like, who he would have been.
 However, when I imagined him, I never felt anything special.
 He was only the one I had chosen not to have, the one I had decided not to make a reality !
 Nothing more.
 He had always been a mere possibility that I had chosen not to pursue.

-Do you see the difference between this father's words and mine?
-What was this father saying about this child that he could only imagine today?
-Was he saying that this accident had only deprived his daughter of becoming a reality today?
+Do you see the difference between this father's reaction and mine regarding this child that we can only imagine today?
+Does this father say of this missing child that she is nothing more than an eventuality that this accident has merely deprived today of becoming a reality?
 Not at all!
-On the contrary, he he lamented the fact that this young woman is not a reality today!
-He lamented the fact that instead of being a reality today, she is merely a fleeting dream in his thoughts!
+On the contrary, he expresses deep regret that this young woman — whom he can only imagine — is not a reality today.
+He mourns the fact that instead of being real, this young woman is today nothing more than a vain dream in his thoughts!

-"Depending on the extent of our consideration, the same Human that we "had just prevented from becoming a reality" transforms into "a reality that we have deprived of existence"
+"Depending on the extent of our consideration, the same Human whom we "had just prevented from becoming a reality" transforms into "a reality that we have deprived of existence"

-The new consideration to be given to the one who is not here today due to the act committed yesterday, is first reflected in the words:
+The new consideration to be given to the one who is absent today due to the act committed yesterday, is first reflected in the words:

-The one who was merely "an image in our thoughts, deprived of becoming a reality today" becomes "a reality that should have been here today, but has been reduced to nothing more than an image in our thoughts".
+The one who was merely "an image in our thoughts deprived of becoming a reality" becomes "a reality reduced to be nothing more than an image in our thoughts".

-"In the aftermath of a conflict, when you look around, there are those who are there and those who are absent"
+"In the aftermath of a conflict, when you look around, there are those who remain and those who are absent"

 # Today, there are still some absents.

-"Is yesterday's society really so different from the present one?
-People were missing from the streets yesterday, and they are still absent today.
+"Is yesterday's society really so different from today's?
+People were missing from the streets yesterday, and people are still missing from the streets today.
 The act that led to this outcome was legal yesterday, and it remains legal today.
 Nothing has changed.
-The times haven't changed; even today, we are surrounded by all these absent presences, all these presences left to the imagination.
-Just like yesterday, today we are still surrounded by these lingering specters, which continue to remind us of the tragedy of the acts committed yesterday"
+The times haven't changed: even today, we are surrounded by the presence of these absences, all these presences left to the imagination.
+Just like yesterday, today we are still surrounded by these lingering specters, constantly reminding us of the tragedy of the acts committed yesterday."

 In squares, on station platforms, in schoolyards, those who can see beyond the false appearances of a peaceful society, those who can perceive the reality concealed behind the laughter and joy surrounding them, ponder the same question, one that their ancestors asked during 'darker' times: